delving/schemaleon/docs/storage.md

 	The identifier now looks like this:

-	    OSCR-Photo-7hmylqu
+	    SCH-Photo-7hmylqu

 	The number of milliseconds is from the beginning of 2013 and it is recorded using base-36 notation where the digits and all lower case letters are used.

 1. Disambiguator

-	Much can happen inside of a single millisecond, and if the OSCR system were used on a very large scale there would be a distinct chance that two identifiers generated in two different places could happen during one millisecond.
+	Much can happen inside of a single millisecond, and if the Schemaleon system were used on a very large scale there would be a distinct chance that two identifiers generated in two different places could happen during one millisecond.
 To ensure that this will essentially never result in an identifier conflict, there is another portion added to the identifier which generally contains a random number.

 	The disambiguator is generated as three random characters in base-36, which corresponds to a number between 0 and 46656.
 The chance that two identifiers minted in the same millisecond will have the same random number is sufficiently small that we can consider it negligible.